 The Louisiana Taxotere multidistrict litigation (MDL) that began in the Eastern District of Louisiana in 2016 with just several dozen Taxotere alopecia lawsuits and as of May 2018 there have been over 8,500 lawsuits filed.

 The Taxotere claims allege that although many patients who undergo chemotherapy as a cancer treatment experience hair loss, Taxotere-related alopecia is far more likely to result in permanent hair loss than other equally effective chemotherapy medications.
 The Taxotere complaints further allege that:

-- Defendant, Sanofi-Aventis, engaged in a pattern of deception by overstating the benefits of Taxotere as compared to other alternatives while simultaneously failing to warn of the risk of permanent alopecia.
+- The defendant, Sanofi-Aventis, engaged in a pattern of deception by overstating the benefits of Taxotere as compared to other alternatives while simultaneously failing to warn of the risk of permanent alopecia.

 - Plaintiffs were not presented with a chance to make an informed choice as to whether the benefits of Taxotere outweighed its associated risks.